-Lost and Found is located in the main lobby.
+Lost and Found is located near the school office.
 Please feel free to inspect the items there.
 Encourage your child to look for lost articles.
 Items left on the bus are returned to the school and placed at the Lost and Found area.
 Items not claimed will be donated to a charity in December and June.